nomp-org/libnomp/README.md

 mamba activate libnomp-dev
 ```

 Use `lncfg` to configure cmake for libnomp and `lninstall` to install libnomp.
 For the available options, you can check `lncfg -h`.
-To

 ```bash
 cd libnomp